redjax/PowershellProfile/README.md

 This repository includes a number of custom modules in the [Modules/Custom](./Modules/Custom/) path.
 These modules can add additional functionality to your `$PROFILE`.
 The [`_Base.ps1`](./Profiles/_Base.ps1) profile detects a folder `CustomModules/` at the `$PROFILE` path on your host; if present, it will import any modules within, adding extra functionality to your `$PROFILE`.
 Keeping modules in this separate `CustomModules/` directory prevents them from being auto-initialized by Powershell, allowing you to control module imports with the selected profile.

 You can control which modules are installed automatically by the [`Install-CustomProfile.ps1` script](./Install-CustomProfile.ps1) by editing the `custom_modules: []` key in your [`config.json`](./config.example.json).
 This key is a list of module names you want to install with your profile, corresponding to a directory in the [custom modules path of this repository](./Modules/Custom/).

+### Remove custom modules

+Run the [Remove-CustomModulesDir.ps1` script](./scripts/Remove-CustomModulesDir.ps1) to uninstall all custom modules.
+This does not affect your custom profile, only the modules in the profile path's `CustomModules/` directory.

 ## Developing